astrophpeter/CnnPythonDeploy/README.md

 # CnnPythonDeploy
 Deployment of the Cnn in Python.
 Python wrapping for the convolutional neural net classifier.
 Takes in Gaia Spectrum as a numpy array forinput and returns predicted class.
 Total pre trained model size roughly 22Mb.
 Takes on average 0.2ms to load model and classify one Gaia spectrum.
 Usage instructions below.

+The current version of the model was trained and tested on the 'sigma clipped' spectra, so is unlikly to work well the 'non sigma clipped spectra'.
+Its accuracy on the test set is 98.90%.

 # Contents